 On December 19, 2019, the Company invested in a low-income housing tax credit ("LIHTC") investment.
-As of December 31, 2021 and 2020, the balance of the investment for LIHTC was \$2.6 million and \$1.1 million, respectively.
+As of December 31, 2022 and 2021, the balance of the investment for LIHTC was \$2.4 million and \$2.6 million, respectively.
 These balances are reflected in the Other assets line item of the Consolidated Balance Sheets.
-Total unfunded commitments related to the investment in the LIHTC total \$0.2 million and \$2.2 million as of December 31, 2021 and 2020.
-The Company expects to fulfill these commitments during the year ending 2022.
+There were no unfunded commitments related to the LIHTC investment as of December 31, 2022.
+As of December 31, 2021, total unfunded commitments were \$0.2 million.

 The Company uses the proportional amortization method to account for this investment.
-During the year ended December 31, 2021, the Company recognized amortization expense of \$0.5 million, which was included within the Income tax expense line item of the Consolidated Statements of Income.
-The Company recognized amortization expense of \$0.2 million in the year ended December 31, 2020.
+Amortization expense is included within the Income tax expense line item of the Consolidated Statements of Income.
+During the year ended December 31, 2022, the Company recognized amortization expense of \$0.4 million, which was included within the Income tax expense line item of the Consolidated Statements of Income.
+The Company recognized amortization expense of \$0.5 million in the year ended December 31, 2021.

-Additionally, during the year ended December 31, 2021, the Company recognized tax credits and other benefits from this investment in the LIHTC of \$0.5 million.
-The Company recognized tax credits and other benefits from this investment in the LIHTC of \$0.1 million in the year end December 31, 2020.
-During the years ending December 31, 2021 and 2020, the Company did not incur any impairment losses.
+Additionally, during the year ended December 31, 2022, the Company recognized tax credits and other benefits from this investment in the LIHTC of \$0.4 million.
+The Company recognized tax credits and other benefits from this investment in the LIHTC of \$0.5 million in the year end December 31, 2021.
+During the years ending December 31, 2022 and 2021, the Company did not incur any impairment losses.